Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 The new volunteers need to participate to feel a part of a big team so is useful to do one monthly, biweekly or weekly meeting about the status.
 When you are working on a specific project you can organize other meetings with their plan and specific people.
-It’s important the timing of meeting is chosen gathering team’s availability, and remains almost unchanges during the iterations to avoid issues.
+It’s important the timing of meeting is chosen gathering team’s availability, and remains almost unchanged during the iterations to avoid issues.
 There are 3 type of meeting:

 * Live meeting: meeting people in real life it’s important but you always need an agenda with very strict timings